Here's how much the Galaxy S20 series and Galaxy Z Flip could cost

 Samsung's Galaxy Z Flip could undercut the Motorola Razr

 Joining the Galaxy S20 series on February 11 is rumored to be the Galaxy Z Flip.
-This phone should act as a direct competitor to the Motorola Razr, although today’s information suggests Samsung is going to undercut its €1,599 rival by pricing its device in the region of €1,400.
+This phone should act as a direct competitor to the Motorola Razr, although information published by Max Weinbach suggests Samsung is going to undercut its €1,599 rival by pricing its device in the region of €1,400.

 Rumor has it the smartphone will feature a foldable 6.7-inch Infinity-O display that’s covered in a thin layer of glass to improve durability.
 The Snapdragon 855 chipset used inside the Galaxy Fold is also expected to make an appearance.

-Note: UPDATE: New pricing, variant, and release date information for the Galaxy S20 Ultra has leaked.
-The updated story continues below.